Development skill + hook

 Two-way doors

 These file types pass through the hook silently.
 They're safe to decide quickly and change later.
+Test files, Markdown, and docs/plans text files are enforced by an early-exit safelist, so they pass even when the name contains a keyword like "auth".

 UI components